 The volume and weight may not seem like such a big deal, but remember, the can should be with you at all times, within easy access as you hike through the woods.
 That can be difficult if, say, the can is too big for a holster or too heavy to comfortably carry through your entire time outdoors.

-Yes, bear spray works on cougars because of their sensitive noses if you know how to use them.
-The most effective bear sprays though, are those with high range, concentration, and shelf life as well as being small and easy to carry.
+Due to their sensitive smell, bear spray can be highly effective when used against mountain lions, as long as you know how to use them.
+The most effective bear sprays are those with high range, concentration, and are small and easy to carry.